Basic Introduction to Jiaonan Green Tea

 1. When brewing green tea, control the water temperature between 80°C and 90°C. If brewing green tea powder, use lukewarm water between 40°C and 60°C. The ratio is 2 grams of tea powder to 450 ml of boiled water.

-2. Do not the first of tea.
+2. Do not drink the first Infusion of tea.
 After pouring hot water over the tea, swirl it and then discard the liquid.

 3. Drink brewed tea within 30 to 60 minutes, otherwise, the nutrients in the tea may become unstable.